 Academic achievement is important and students excel in their chosen subjects here.
 There is also strong academic and pastoral support to monitor their progress and ensure they reach their full potential by the time the exams come.
-They are also helped to develop a range of strategies that will prepare them for life after the Abbey, such as a growth mindset and resilience.
+They are also helped to develop a range of strategies that will prepare them for life after the Abbey, such as a growth mind-set and resilience.

-Battle Abbey Sixth Formers are easy to pick out for their confidence and dedication and they leave Battle Abbey as well rounded individuals.
-We strive to inspire our students to be compassionate leaders and global citizens who want to go on to make the World a better place.
+Battle Abbey Sixth Formers are easy to pick out for their confidence and dedication and they leave

 Many of our former Sixth Form students come back to talk to Sixth Form groups about their experiences at University, or indeed their eventual career, and many come back to work for the school.
-In a world where youth culture is increasingly transient the stability and home-from-home that the Abbey provides ensure that the pupils have a stable base on which to grow.
+In a world where youth culture is increasingly transient the stability and home-from-home that the Abbey provides ensures that the pupils have a stable base on which to grow.